Stop Foreclosures with Bankruptcy

 The Automatic Stay

 An automatic stay is imposed upon filing for Chapter 7 or Chapter 13 bankruptcy, requiring creditors to cease all collection attempts immediately.
-If a lender has scheduled a foreclosure sale for your house, the automatic stay will legally halt the sale while your bankruptcy is being processed.
+If a lender has scheduled debt – Foreclosure sale for your house, the automatic stay will legally halt the sale while your bankruptcy is being processed.

 In Chapter 7 bankruptcy, however, there is an exception: